Speaking at licensing panels

 Those who have made relevant representations during the consultation period are invited to speak.
 If multiple parties have raised similar issues, they are usually required to nominate a spokesperson to present these issues.

 Speaking at the Panel is at the discretion of the Chair of the Panel.
-The applicant and their representative, if applicable, will also be able to put their case to the Panel.
+The person applying and their representative, if applicable, will also be able to put their case to the Panel.

 What is the order of speaking?